intro2r/intro2r/unit4/labs.md

   b.
 Identify one, and do the following:

   i.
 Try to linearize the relationship by applying a transformation to the predictor.
 Common transformations include log, square root, and square.
 Make two plots, one of housing value against the untransformed predictor, and the other against the transformed predictor.
+Add axis labels.

   ii.
 Make two models, where you predictor is either transformed vs untransformed.